Date of Award

 Careyn Patricia Armitage

 Armitage, Careyn Patricia, "Silk production and its impact on families and communities in Oaxaca, Mexico" (2008).
 Graduate Theses and Dissertations.
-Paper 11150.
+11150.